 Cisco published security upgrades this week to fix numerous flaws in its device line, including crucial glitches in some VPN routers and SD-WAN devices for small businesses.

 The company warned that seven significant vulnerabilities that could be exploited by unauthenticated, remote attackers to execute arbitrary code as root could impact the web-based management interface of small business RV160, RV160W, RV260, RV260P, and RV260W VPN routers.
+You may select a Managed IT Provider that can manage small vulnerabilities in the network security in a small business.

 The problem, Cisco says, persists because HTTP requests are poorly validated.
 The bugs were resolved with the introduction of firmware versions 1.0.01.02 and later for all of the affected devices with classified critical intensity (CVSS score of 9.8).
 Two flaws of high severity were also fixed in these units.